| Microscopical

 |

-Weds October 19, 2016 at 7:00pm, Wildwood School in West LA, 11811 Olympic Boulevard, Los Angeles 90064 (map).
+Weds, September 21, 2016 at 7:00pm, Wildwood School in West LA, 11811 Olympic Boulevard, Los Angeles 90064 (map).
 Access is on Mississippi (one block north of Olympic) between Westgate and Grandville.
 Enter the alleyway between Westgate and Grandville on Mississippi and there is covered parking.
-This program will be quite different from anything we have ever done before.
-Rather then a regular speaker this will be an artist session, with live music accompanying the projection of chemical art (photomicrographs) obtained through the microscope.
-Students from Wildwood School are also invited.
-Speaker: Erin Schneider (musician and artist) See archival recording below:

 |